scuzzilla/rpki-arch/README.md

 Since I'm working within a testing environment I decided to collapse all services on a single Linux host.
 However, potentially, nothing is preventing the possibility to horizontally scale each one of the involved services.

 For what concerning the software installation & configuration I recommend to refer to the respective official documentation.
-Nevertheless, for sake of completeness, I will include the main configuration files within the References section.
+Nevertheless, for sake of completeness, I will include the main configuration files within the References & Resources section.

-### KRILL
+#### KRILL

 Krill can be deployed using two different models: [Hosted RPKI](https://rpki.readthedocs.io/en/latest/rpki/implementation-models.html#hosted-rpki) or [Delegated RPKI](https://rpki.readthedocs.io/en/latest/rpki/implementation-models.html#delegated-rpki): I chose the latter.